 Do you know what this is?

 Of course you do!
 It’s a piano keyboard.
 That special pattern of black and white keys on a piano is easy to spot.
-But how many black keys are on a piano, and why does a piano have black and white keys in the first place?
+But how many black piano keys are there, and why does a piano have black and white keys in the first place?
 Let’s find out!

-- A typical piano has 36 black keys and 52 white keys.
-That’s 88 keys total.
+- How many keys are on a piano?
+A typical piano has 36 black keys and 52 white keys.
+That’s 88 piano keys total.

-- Every twelve keys on the piano (seven white keys and five black keys) make up one octave.
+- Every twelve keys on the piano (seven white keys and five black keys on piano) make up one octave.

 - The white keys are for the tones of the C major scale, C, D, E, F, G, A, and B. If you want to play in the key of C, just start on any C, stick with the white notes, and you’ve got it.